This document is intended for Moto E (2nd Gen.) and Moto X (2nd Gen.) users

 If the phone is still not able to make or receive calls on WiFi

-1. Check to see if the Republic arc in the notification bar is green.
+- Check to see if the Republic arc in the notification bar is solid.

-3. Go to your phone dialer and dial *#*#8647#*#* to reset Republic credentials on your phone for voice and texting.
-Note: You'll need to be on WiFi to complete this step.
+- Go to your phone dialer and dial *#*#8647#*#* to reset Republic credentials on your phone for voice and texting.
+(Note: You'll need to be connected to WiFi to complete this step.)